 Associate Vice President for Auxiliary Operations

-David Harr was named associate vice president for Auxiliary Operations effective July 1, 2011, reporting directly to the University’s Executive Vice President, Dr. John Affleck-Graves.
-During his 24 years at the University, he has served on the senior leadership team in the office of business operations as the associate vice president, assistant vice president, and director of The Morris Inn.
-Mr. Harr’s current oversight responsibilities include a diverse group of revenue-generating auxiliary units that support student life, academic endeavors, and research initiatives while providing a culture of hospitality and service excellence to all.
-His leadership extends to more than 850 Notre Dame and contract staff.
+David Harr was named associate vice president for Auxiliary Operations effective July 1, 2011, reporting directly to the University’s Executive Vice President, Dr. John Affleck‐Graves.
+During his 25 years at the University, he has served on the senior leadership team in the office of business operations as the associate vice president, assistant vice president, and director of the Morris Inn.
+Mr. Harr’s current oversight responsibilities include a diverse group of revenue‐generating auxiliary units that support student life, academic endeavors, and research initiatives while providing a culture of hospitality and service excellence to all.
+His leadership extends to more than 2,100 Notre Dame full and part‐time, temporary, on‐call and contract staff.

-Harr oversees the operations of food services, a varied mix of on-campus residential dining, retail restaurants, vending, and catering operations; the Notre Dame licensing department managing commercial use of the University’s trademarks; Notre Dame Conference Center, an 18,000 square-foot meeting facility; The Morris Inn, a full service hotel currently closed for expansion and renovation; Hammes Notre Dame Bookstore and campus retail operations, provider of course related materials, apparel and gifts; Auxiliary Services, which oversees Cedar Grove Cemetery, a 22-acre on-campus private cemetery, ND Marketplace, providing campus organizations with a secure and cost-effective way to extend their business operations to the internet, and the Segura Arts Studio; St. Michael's Laundry, a 30,000 square-foot laundry, dry cleaning, and linen leasing facility; and University concession operations, which provide food and beverages to the Notre Dame Stadium, Purcell Pavilion at the Joyce Center, Compton Family Ice Arena, the Warren Golf Course, The Irish Green and all Olympic sports stadia.
+Harr oversees the operations of food services, a varied mix of on‐campus residential dining, retail restaurants, vending, and catering operations; the Notre Dame licensing department managing commercial use of the University’s trademarks; Notre Dame Conference Center, an 18,000 square‐foot meeting facility; Morris Inn, a full service AAA Four Diamond hotel featuring 150 guest rooms, including 18 suites, a 300‐seat ballroom, Sorin’s restaurant for fine dining, a 100‐seat tavern, and a new Fireside Terrace; Hammes Notre Dame Bookstore and campus retail operations, provider of course‐related materials, apparel and gifts; Auxiliary Services, which oversees Cedar Grove Cemetery, a 22‐acre on-campus private cemetery, ND Marketplace, providing campus organizations with a secure and cost effective way to extend their business operations to the internet, Irish1 Card designed to enhance campus card technologies, and the Segura Arts Studio; St. Michael's Laundry, a 30,000 square‐foot laundry, dry cleaning, and linen leasing facility; and University concession operations and clubs, including Notre Dame Stadium, Purcell Pavilion at the Joyce Center, Compton Family Ice Arena, the Warren Golf Course, and the five Olympic sports stadia.

-He currently serves as chairman of the University’s Licensing, Bookstore, and Campus ID Card Oversight Committees.
-Other committee assignments include appointments to Team APEX for Operational Excellence, and the Committee on Senior Leadership Development, a working committee for Advancing Our Vision.
-He also serves as a facilitator for the Mary Ann Remick Leadership Program and is a logistics officer for the University’s Campus and Emergency Preparedness Team.
+He currently serves as chairman of the University’s Licensing, Bookstore, Campus ID Card, and Concessions Advisory Committees.
+Other current committee appointments include the Campus Crossroads Project, Team APEX for Operational Excellence, Athletic Revenue, Worker Participation, Institutional Risk & Compliance, and serves on the University’s Campus and Emergency Preparedness Team.